ondrejsevcik/ondrejsevcik.com/src/blog/to-sell-is-human.md

 ---
-title: Book notes - To Sell is Human (by Daniel H. Pink)
+title: To Sell is Human (by Daniel H. Pink)
-description: Book notes - To Sell is Human (by Daniel H. Pink)
+description: To Sell is Human (by Daniel H. Pink)
 date: 2021-07-31
 tags: book-review
 ---